Become a Data Science professional in just 10 weeks

 - Recognize results in a model that are either invalid or trivial (this is the important one for our purposes!)

-- Basic knowledge of statistical concepts, probability distributions, and linear algebra (a short assessment will be required).
+- Basic knowledge of statistical concepts, probability distributions, and linear algebra will be required.
+To meet this pre-requisite, it is required that you take our short assessments on linear algebra and probability and statistics.

 Pre-bootcamp (before the program starts)